Bilalnadeem-DEV/bioMetricApp/src/store/README.md

-# Redux Setup for BioSecure App
+# Redux Setup for hyperI App

 ## Overview
-Redux Toolkit has been successfully integrated into the BioSecure React Native app.
+Redux Toolkit has been successfully integrated into the hyperI React Native app.
 The store is configured with two main slices:

 1. **User Slice** - Manages user registration and profile data
 2. **Biometric Slice** - Manages biometric scan data and capture states